sueppchen/PixMob_waveband/README.md

  ### content of the Pixmob_cement folder
    + copy the whole folder to your arduino sketchbook/libraries folder
-   + now you can use the pixmob library with examples
+   + now you can use the pixmob library with example(s)

 ## thanks to:
  [Daniel Weidman](https://github.com/danielweidman)